saleh1995/event_registration_system/README.md

 -   **Export Functionality**: Export attendee data and statistics to Excel
 -   **QR Code Management**: View and manage QR codes for all attendees
 -   **Attendance Filtering**: Filter attendees by attendance status (all, attended, not attended)
+-   **Attendance Actions**: Mark attendees as attended/not attended directly from the admin panel
 -   **Check-in Tracking**: Monitor check-in status and timestamps

 ### Technical Features